Kuzirashi/cross-video-downloader/README.md

 #Cross Youtube Downloader

-Youtube downloader that runs on Linux, Mac OSX and Windows.
+Youtube downloader that runs on Linux, Mac OSX and Windows written in node-webkit.

 ##How to use